conorbmurphy/galvanizereference/README.md

 *requests* is the best option for scraping a site.  *urllib* can be used as a backup if needed (it also could be necessary for local sites).  *BeautifulSoup* is good for HTML parsing.

       import requests
-      from IPython.core.display import HTML
+      from IPython.core.display import HTML # in a notebook

       z = requests.get(‘http://galvanize.com')
       z.content # gives you a summary of the content HTML(z.content) # loads the page

-An HTML Basic authentication is when you have a popup window asking you to sign in build into HTTP.
+An HTML Basic authentication is when you have a popup window asking you to sign in built into HTTP.
 You can add an auth tuple with the username and password.
-Most sites use their own authentication informtion.
+Most sites use their own authentication information.

-Use developer tools when logging into a site, focusing on Form Data for extra paraemters like step, rt, and rp.
+Use developer tools when logging into a site, focusing on Form Data for extra parameters like step, rt, and rp.
 This will help you tweak your request.

 When making a request, there's no way to track from request to request (the equivalent of opening a new page in an incognito window).
 You want to use a cookie so that you don't have to sign in each time.
 Do this with the following:

+      import requests as requests
       s = requests.Session() # makes new session

       form_data = {'step':'confirmation',